 The core idea of this new proof can be summarized in the following diagram.

-Let's start with the top left right triangle with sides $a,b$ and $c$ (hypotenuse), and follow the three geometric steps from this original right-angled triangle:
+Let's start with the top left right triangle with sides a,b and c (hypotenuse), and follow the three geometric steps from this original right-angled triangle:

 1. We reflect in the side of length b, to form the top right equivalent triangle.